 Depositions are an integral part of the discovery process of a lawsuit.
-Both sides to the case are legally bound to share and divulge the information they possess.
+Both sides to the case are legally bound to share and tell the information they possess.
 Both the defense and the prosecution—the plaintiff in a civil case—have a right to know in advance what all witnesses will say at trial.
 This allows them to prepare their cases.